mozman/ezdxf/docs/source/sections/entities.rst

 .. module:: ezdxf.sections.entities

-The ENTITIES section is the home of all modelspace and active paperspace layout entities.
+The ENTITIES section is the home of all :class:`~ezdxf.layouts.Modelspace` and active :class:`~ezdxf.layouts.Paperspace` layout entities.
 This is a real section in the DXF file, in `ezdxf` is the :class:`EntitySection` just a proxy for modelspace and the active paperspace linked together.

 .. seealso::